 Astrochemistry at UVa covers a variety of research topics, such as: chemistry in interstellar clouds of gas and dust throughout our galaxy and others; complex organic chemistry during the collapse of portions of these clouds to produce new stars; coupled chemical and physical models of star and planet formation, including protoplanetary disks; and the chemical evolution of comets.

-This research uses large kinetic simulations to determine the concentrations of molecules, many of which are exotic by terrestrial standards, and to compare the results of these simulations with spectroscopic observations of these molecules using radiotelescopes.
-Such comparisons yield a better understanding of the physical conditions in clouds, especially the regions that are collapsing to form stars.
-Given the extreme conditions in interstellar clouds, the chemical processes that occur there are also often exotic, and these unusual processes, that occur both in the gas and on the surfaces of dust particles, are studied by theoretical methods.
-By simulating the chemistry that occurs in the interstellar medium over many millions of years and in many different regions, we can trace the progression of molecular complexity in the galaxy, and understand the chemical enrichment of material that will ultimately form stars and planets.
-For more information on current research that is underway in the various labs visit their faculty websites below.
+This research uses large kinetic simulations to model the concentrations of molecules, many of which are unusual by terrestrial standards given the extreme differences in temperatures and pressures from laboratory conditions.
+The results of these simulations can be validated and improved through comparison to spectroscopic observations of these molecules using radiotelescopes.
+Such comparisons yield a better understanding of the physical conditions in interstellar clouds, especially the regions that are collapsing to form stars.
+Related chemical reactions thought to occur in the interstellar medium are studied by theoretical and experimental methods; these reactions occur both in the gas phase and on surfaces of tiny dust particles known as interstellar grains.
+By simulating the chemistry on an astronomical timescale (millions of years), we can trace the progression of molecular complexity in the galaxy and understand the chemical enrichment of the material that will ultimately form stars and planets.
+For more information on current research projects in this area, visit the faculty websites below.